cocomittens/Overlink/README.md

 ### Login
 <img width="390" alt="image" src="https://github.com/user-attachments/assets/3fbf6e6b-b0c4-4870-ac27-66db83a304fd" />

 Upon connecting to an endpoint that you do not yet have access to, you will be presented with a login screen.
+You will need to find the correct username and password in order to access the system.

 <img width="390" src="https://github.com/user-attachments/assets/bf514776-e7a2-4ead-83a1-7b54249b88cd" />